Atrium Health Wake Forest Baptist

 Doubling in size, Forsyth County’s largest employer drives collaboration and innovation.

-Dr. Julie A. Freischlag joined Wake Forest Baptist Health in 2017 to oversee and grow the health system’s clinical, academic and innovation enterprises.
-In that time, the system’s operating budget has increased from $1.6 billion to $3.5 billion.
+Dr. Julie A. Freischlag joined Atrium Health Wake Forest Baptist in 2017 to oversee and grow the health system’s clinical, academic and innovation enterprises.
+In that time, the system’s operating budget has increased from $1.6 billion to $3.9 billion.

-“We’re seeing tremendous growth in our footprint and our ability to get better access for patients,” says Dr. Freischlag, chief executive officer of Wake Forest Baptist Health and dean of Wake Forest School of Medicine.
+“We’re seeing tremendous growth in our footprint and our ability to get better access for patients,” says Dr. Freischlag, chief executive officer of Atrium Health Wake Forest Baptist and dean of Wake Forest School of Medicine and chief academic officer of Atrium Health.
 “This community is growing and strengthening, and we’re growing with it.”

 One of the Region’s Largest Employers

-Wake Forest Baptist Health is a leading academic health system encompassing Wake Forest Baptist Medical Center and Wake Forest School of Medicine.
-It employs more than 19,000 people systemwide at its 885-bed tertiary-care hospital, children’s hospital, five community hospitals and more than 350 primary and specialty care clinics.
+Wake Forest Baptist is a leading academic health system encompassing Wake Forest Baptist Medical Center and Wake Forest School of Medicine.
+It employs more than 20,000 people systemwide at its 885-bed tertiary-care hospital, children’s hospital, five community hospitals and more than 350 primary and specialty care clinics.

 “I came to Wake Forest Baptist because there is such growth potential here, having almost doubled in size in the last five years,” says Dr. Freischlag.